nextbreakpoint/flink-k8s-toolbox/README.md

 Main features:

-- Automatic creation of JobManager and TaskManagers using StatefulSets
+- Automatic creation of Job Manager and Task Managers using StatefulSets
-- Automatic creation of service for accessing JobManager
+- Automatic creation of service for accessing Job Manager
-- Support for init containers and side containers for JobManager and TaskManagers
+- Support for init containers and side containers for Job Manager and Task Managers
 - Support for mounted volumes and persistent volumes claims
 - Support for environment variables, including variables from config map
 - Support for resource requirements